Hustle/tf/README.md

     │   │   ├── domain-event-sp.tfvars
     │   └── staging.tfvars

-Given this structure, the command to deploy the mongo state stream processor in the staging environment would look like:
+Given this structure, a command to apply infrastructure might be:

+    # apply ECS service infrastructure for the mongo state processor in staging
-    $ tf apply ecs-service staging -g mongo-state-sp
+    tf apply ecs-service staging -g mongo-state-sp

 ### `src`
 The source directory contains files that describe the state of the infrastructure for a given provider in the [tf file format](https://www.terraform.io/docs/configuration/syntax.html).